uro5h/cpp-project-template/README.md

 - ... (feel free to suggest)

 ## Steps to run/setup
-1. Get all git submodules
+1. Get all the git submodules
 ```
 git submodule update --init --recursive
 ```